China’s FM hails ‘strategic cooperation’ in talks with Russian counterpart

 “China and Russia, as leading global powers and permanent members of the UN Security Council, bear special responsibility for maintaining global strategic stability and global development,” Wang said.

-The Moscow trip comes days after Wang held talks with US President Joe Biden’s National Security Adviser Jake Sullivan in Malta.
+The Moscow trip comes days after Wang held talks with United States President Joe Biden’s National Security Adviser Jake Sullivan in Malta.
 Sino-US ties have deteriorated in recent years over issues ranging from trade to the Chinese military threat to Taiwan.

-The Chinese top diplomat, who will be in Russia until Thursday, plans to hold strategic security consultations with officials there, the Chinese foreign ministry said in a statement.
+China’s top diplomat, who will be in Russia until Thursday, plans to hold strategic security consultations with officials there, the Chinese foreign ministry said in a statement.

 ‘A balance of interests’